brantwills/Angular-Paging/src/README.md

 ####Paging.js

-The paging directive javascript code.
-This is identical to the source code placed in the distribution file.
+The angular paging directive javascript code.

+This is the latest code under development - see the `dist` folder for tagged and minified versions.

 The paging directive is contained in a `bw.paging` module which you can consume in your project.